top of page

 I was destined to be an artist!
 My passion started in interior decorating.
 At the age of ten, my "first client" (a kind woman that discovered my talent through how I would tidy up after babysitting her children) paid me to rearrange her furniture and accessories.
 I probably rearranged my childhood bedroom once a month.
 While other children wanted to play outside, I wanted to tour homes...

-After I graduated from a South Carolina high school in 1995, I attended Winthrop University as an Interior Design major.
+After I graduated from my small town high school (YCHS in York, SC) in 1995, I attended Winthrop University as an Interior Design major.
 In the beginning, I was a little more drawn to decorating than the design.
 I continued my studies at Winthrop, but changed my major to one of my other passions, dance.
-I have been dancing ever since I was four years old and I love it as much as I love interior decorating.
+I have been dancing ever since I was four years old and I love it as much as I love interior design.
 I found a way to focus on both passions by majoring in dance and minoring in visual arts (with most of my classes being design focused).
 I earned my Bachelor of Arts degree in December of 1999.

 In the year 2000, I worked as the showroom designer for Purple Pickett Furniture Company in Charlotte, North Carolina.
 I was responsible for the design and placement of all furniture and accessories in both Purple Pickett locations.
 I also decorated a high end night club through this company.

 In 2001 I became the manager at Varji & Varji Salon.
-Varji & Varji was an upscale hair salon and spa, also located in Charlotte.
+Varji & Varji was an upscale hair salon and spa, also located in Charlotte, NC.
 It was at Varji & Varji that I fell in love with the beauty industry!
 As a result, my artistic interests expanded.
-I also became quite smitten with the Aveda product line and culture while working at Varji & Varji Salon.
-My artistic passion was rapidly growing to include the beauty industry, but I wasn't quite ready to jump into it full force.
+I also became quite smitten with the Aveda product line and culture while working at Varji & Varji.
+Although my artistic passion was rapidly growing to include the beauty industry, I wasn't quite ready to jump into it full force.

-Through a lot of hard work and creative planning, Practical Prestige was born.
+Through a lot of hard work and creative planning, Practical Prestige Interiors was born.
 Practical Prestige was the first company that I owned.
 I started out in the residential market and soon penetrated the commercial market, as well.
 I developed a niche for decorating dental offices, which I really enjoyed.
-I started paying closer attention to the design aspect of my projects, but mainly focused on decorating.
-I was blessed with wonderful clients and colleagues who contributed to my success.
-I began the business in 2004 and enjoyed every minute of it.
+It was during this time that I really started paying closer attention to the design aspect of my projects, but still mainly focused on decorating.
+I was blessed with wonderful clients and colleagues who contributed to my success during that time.
+I began Practical Prestige in 2004 and genuinely enjoyed every minute of it.

-In 2009, I started feeling the effects of the 2008 economic crash.
+In 2009, I started feeling the pressures of the 2008 economic crash.
 Business started slowing down as clients needed to tighten their budgets.
-I decided to take this shift as an opportunity to reinvent myself.
-I closed Practical Prestige and enrolled at the Aveda Institute of Atlanta.
-It was time to pursue my passion for the beauty industry.
+I decided to take this shift as an opportunity to reinvent myself and expand creatively.
+I closed the chapter of Practical Prestige and enrolled at the Aveda Institute of Atlanta.
+I was finally ready to pursue my passion for the beauty industry.

 After receiving my license, I began working with the wonderful ladies of Bernadette's Hair Salon and Wig Gallery in Sandy Springs, GA.
-I absolutely loved working at Bernadette's and will always cherish them.
-Although I loved Bernadette's, I really missed owning my own company and I missed interior decorating/design.
+I absolutely loved working at Bernadette's and genuinely cherish those special ladies.
+Although I loved working at Bernadette's, I really missed owning my own company.
+I also began to really miss interior decorating/design.
+I wasn't ready to give up being a hair stylist, but my core passion for design was reawakening.

 After brainstorming and planning with my husband (once again), The Funky Debutante was born.
-The business model of the Funky Debutante encompasses my passion for interior decorating/design, hair/makeup artistry (for production/film), and writing an eclectic blog (when I have time).
+The business model of the Funky Debutante encompasses my passion for interior decorating/design, while giving me the flexibility to take on hair/makeup artistry (for production/film) from time to time.

 I started The Funky Debutante in August of 2011 and I am growing more everyday.
 With time and experience, I have transitioned from decorating into design.
 I love problem solving and I love improving both the function and aesthetics of a space.
 I love collaborating with clients, architects, and contractors to create spaces that beautifully reflect the style and meet the unique needs of each client.

 Regardless of the creative avenue, I approach all that I do with the same detailed philosophy.
 My focus has always been based on executing my clients' tastes in a beautiful way.
-For this reason, I feel that getting to know the client is the most important step in my process.
+I feel that getting to know the client is the most important step in my process.
 I take the time to learn their likes and dislikes.
 I ask detailed questions to learn what makes them unique.
 I take that information and tailor my designs specifically for them.
+I really immerse myself in my projects, so I have learned the importance of taking on a limited number of clients, so that I can deliver my absolute best without compromise.

-Whether I am enhancing/creating a welcoming environment or (occasionally) collaborating on a film project, I always give my best.
+Whether I am enhancing/creating a welcoming environment or (occasionally) collaborating on a film project, I always put my heart and soul into all that I take on.
 I believe that anything worth doing is worth doing well.

-I will continue to be a student of life by allowing my creativity to continue to evolve in different ways.
-In keeping with this philosophy, I also write an eclectic blog.
-I am hoping to share encouragement, spiritual wisdom, beauty tips, fashion tips, design tips, and inspirational stories through this medium.
-It is my way to take what I have learned, in all aspects of life, and share with others.
+I will continue to be a student of life by allowing my creativity to evolve in organic ways.
+In keeping with this philosophy, I occasionally write an eclectic blog.
+I use the medium of writing to share encouragement, wisdom, beauty tips, fashion tips, design tips, and inspirational stories.
+It is my way of taking what I have learned through my life experiences, and sharing it to hopefully encourage others.
 After all, what good are our talents and experiences if we don't share them?
-Regardless of the medium, I am dedicated to using my creative talents to serve others with excellence.
+Regardless of the medium, I am dedicated to using my creative talents to serve those around me with excellence.

 bottom of page